T351 Week 2 (Tues) Summer 2015

-- Carry out Audio / News Exercise.
+- Lab today: Carry out Audio / News Exercise.
 Try to capture & rough edit your footage before tomorrow/Wednesday's lab.
-Tomorrow I'll take you through a quickie Photoshop Exercise.
+Tomorrow We'll followup on Media Composer editing and run through a quickie Photoshop Exercise.

 - Tuesday/today turn in the following via Oncourse: